 In terms of the typical debt financing, such as loans from financial institutions, usually a standard form of credit agreement will be provided by the financial institutions.
 But provisions, including but not limited to, the loan amount, loan term, interest rate of the credit agreement are still negotiable between lenders and borrowers.
 As a result, negotiations on these provisions of credit agreements between parties become vital.
 As for the bonds, there will be a standard form of credit agreement (normally referred to as "indenture") stipulated by the bond issuers of which all terms are determined by the issuers and third-party agencies, such as bond rating agencies who are responsible for the credit rating of the bonds.
 The issuers and investors will not negotiate any provisions of the indenture.
-The only thing investors shall decide is whether to subscribe or not.
+The only thing that investors need to decide is whether to subscribe or not.

-20. What have been the key areas of negotiation between borrowers and lenders in the last two years?
+20. What have been the key areas of negotiation

+between borrowers and lenders in the last two years?

-The key areas of negotiation between borrowers and lenders include, inter alia, the loan amount, loan term, interest rate, calculation and settlement of the loan, guarantee, interest on late payments, fees, remedies, etc. As credit default of the corporate bonds occurred more frequently in recent two years, lenders tend to pay more attention on the terms of guarantee and remedies.
-According to Wind, a Chinese financial database, the number of credit default of corporate bonds is 309, and the accumulated amount of which is about RMB 270.4 billion from January 1, 2018 to December 31, 2019, approximately four times of the sum of the credit default amount from 2016 to 2017.
+The key areas of negotiation between borrowers and lenders include, inter alia, the loan amount, loan term, interest rate, calculation and settlement of the loan, guarantee, interest on late payments, fees, and remedies, etc. As credit defaults of corporate bonds occur more frequently in recent three years, especially for the debt crisis and default events in the real estate industry, lenders tend to pay more attention to the terms of guarantee and remedies.